High-Impact Shield Mount For Construction Equipment: Porticos Design

 Porticos’ hardware engineering team sought to create shield mounts that could both be strong enough to protect operators, and flexible enough to accommodate multiple cab models.
 This innovative concept design required attention to the industrial standard, and an awareness of the mechanisms used to make the cabs themselves function above all else.

-To solve this unique product design challenge for this particular heavy industrial machinery, Porticos worked with many industry partners.
+To solve this unique product design challenge for this particular heavy construction equipment, Porticos worked with many industry partners.
 From there, Porticos’ hardware engineering team developed a distinctive mount—a combination of brackets with slotted holes, universal ball joints and threaded rods that enabled the shield to mount to the frame of any cab without any issues.

 Through this process, Porticos was able to find the perfect solution to reduce the number of unique parts needed for the installation of a sheila, and make a modular kit that is flexible enough to accommodate the majority of the varied cab model styles.